Kyrgyzstan at the 2006 Winter Olympics

-Kyrgyzstan a delegation to compete in the 2006 Winter Olympics in Turin, Italy from 10–26 February 2006.
+Kyrgyzstan a delegation to compete in the 2006 Winter Olympics in Turin, Italy from 10 to 26 February 2006.
 This was Kyrgyzstan's fourth appearance at a Winter Olympic Games.
 The delegation consisted of a single alpine skier, first-time Olympian Ivan Borisov.
 His best performance was 41st in the men's giant slalom, and he was disqualified from the men's slalom.

 Background

 Following the Dissolution of the Soviet Union in 1991, the National Olympic Committee of the Republic of Kyrgyzstan was recognized by the International Olympic Committee on 1 January 1993.
 Kyrgyzstan has participated in every Winter Olympics since the 1994 Lillehammer Games, and every Summer Olympics since the 1996 Atlanta Games.
 This was therefore Kyrgyzstan's fourth appearance at a Winter Olympics.
 The Kyrgyzstani delegation to Turin consisted of a single athlete, alpine skier Ivan Borisov.
 He was the flag bearer for both the opening ceremony and the closing ceremony.